for Spring 2018

 Below is a 6 year old plant in our dry stream bed.
 On an overcast day 'Gracilis' photographs in truer/bluer color!

 'Gracilis' in a hedge display at the Holden Arboretum, in Ohio.

 If planted at 24in spacing they make an impenetrable fedge, even for deer!

 below: 'Gracilis' in the Kingsbrae Garden in St. Andrews, NB, Canada.

 A must-stop garden on our way to summer visits to Nova Scotia!

-Sanguinaria obtusa (Japanese Bottlebrush/Burnet) at front right--a great perennial for late summer color.
+That's a handsome specimen of Salix purpurea 'Gracilis' at back.
+With Sanguinaria obtusa (Japanese Bottlebrush/Burnet) at front right--a great perennial for late summer color.

-Behind that is Tamarix/Tamarisk, a delicate shrub in the North; an invasive thug in the Southwest!
+Back right is Tamarix/Tamarisk, a delicate shrub in the North; an invasive thug in the Southwest!